Axa Equitable Center: Site

-Axa Equitable Center is at 787 Seventh Avenue in the Midtown Manhattan neighborhood of New York City.
+787 Seventh (formerly known as the AXA Equitable Building) is at 787 Seventh Avenue in the Midtown Manhattan neighborhood of New York City.
 The building's rectangular land lot occupies the western half of the city block bounded by Seventh Avenue to the west, 51st Street to the south, Sixth Avenue (Avenue of the Americas) to the east, and 52nd Street to the north.
 The site covers 80,333 ft2, with a frontage of 200 ft on Seventh Avenue and 400 ft along the side streets.

-Adjacent to Axa Equitable Center is 1285 Avenue of the Americas (1285 Sixth Avenue; Equitable Center East), designed by Skidmore, Owings & Merrill and constructed from 1959 to 1961.
+Adjacent is 1285 Avenue of the Americas (1285 Sixth Avenue; Equitable Center East), designed by Skidmore, Owings & Merrill and constructed from 1959 to 1961.
 The Sixth Avenue building occupies the eastern half of the city block.
 The sidewalk in front of the building is made of pink granite, extending eastward in front of 1285 Sixth Avenue.
 The sidewalks adjacent to 1285 Sixth Avenue comprise Urban Plaza North and South, designed by Scott Burton.
 Axa Equitable Center is also near 810 Seventh Avenue to the northwest, the Sheraton New York Times Square Hotel and Flatotel New York City to the north, Credit Lyonnais Building to the northeast, 1271 Avenue of the Americas to the southeast, The Michelangelo to the south, and the Winter Garden Theatre to the southwest.
 The site occupied by Axa Equitable Center had contained the Victoria and Abbey hotels just before the skyscraper's construction.

 Architecture

-Axa Equitable Center was designed in the postmodern style by Edward Larrabee Barnes, who commissioned the building for the Equitable Life Assurance Society.
+Axa Equitable Center was designed in the postmodern style by Edward Larrabee Barnes for the Equitable Life Assurance Society.
 The building is 752 ft tall with 54 stories.
 Severud Associates was the structural engineer and Turner Construction was the main contractor.
 The structure uses 300000 ft2 of stone and 28000 ST of steel.
 Rather than dictate the precise style for the building, Equitable CEO John B. Carter had requested only that Barnes create "a top-quality building".
 Nonetheless, Carter had specific requests for several of the interior spaces.

 For Equitable Tower's construction, Equitable acquired $7 million or $7.5 million worth of artwork to display in both public and private spaces.
-The work includes large murals by Sol LeWitt and Roy Lichtenstein; sculptures by Scott Burton and Barry Flanagan.
+The work includes large murals by Sol LeWitt and Roy Lichtenstein and sculptures by Scott Burton and Barry Flanagan.
 In addition, works by Milton Avery, George Bellows, James E. Buttersworth, Marsden Hartley, and Alex Katz decorated the offices.
 Some works, such as a mobile by Alexander Calder and the bronze sculpture Day by Paul Manship, were already in Equitable's art collection when Equitable Tower was built.
 Equitable hired several experts, including art consultant Emily Braun, to assist in arranging the artwork.
 Equitable publications referred to 787 Seventh Avenue, along with 1285 Sixth Avenue, as "one square block of art".